alist-org/docs/docs/guide/drivers/local.md

 - You need to use AList version ≥ [**v3.12.0**](https://github.com/alist-org/alist/releases/tag/v3.12.0)
   - Add thumbnail for video with ffmpeg  -  by [**@GodFinal**](https://github.com/GodFinal) and [**@Xhofe**](https://github.com/Xhofe) in [**#3556**](https://github.com/alist-org/alist/pull/3556) [**(309d6)**](https://github.com/alist-org/alist/commit/309d655)

+## **Recycle bin path**

+path to recycle bin, delete permanently if empty or keep 'delete permanently'

+If you fill in this path, you will move the file into the folder when deleting the local storage file, so that you have a chance to regret it.

+The method of filling in the above -mentioned mounting path is different from different system filling methods.

+==If you do n’t know if you fill in it correctly, you can test it yourself first and then use the production environment to use it yourself.==

+- Linux: `/root`
+- Windows: `C:`